greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 The `PARTITION BY` and `PARTITION OF` clauses allow you to divide the table into multiple sub-tables (or parts) that, taken together, make up the parent table and share its schema.

+> **Note** Greenplum Database supports both *classic* and *modern* partitioning syntaxes.
+Refer to [Choosing the Partitioning Syntax](../../admin_guide/ddl/ddl-partition.html#choose) for more information, including guidance on selecting the appropriate syntax for a partitioned table.

 ## <a id="section4"></a>Parameters

 GLOBAL \| LOCAL